Pebble transducers with unary output: Introduction

 Our results are summarized in red in Figure \ref{fig:conclu}.
 We also give some examples of functions (their outputs are non-negative integers, since we identify $\{a\}^*$ with $\Nat$).

 \subparagraph*{Outline.} We first recall in Section \ref{sec:prelim} the definitions of $k$-pebble, $k$-marble and $k$-blind transducers, simplified for the case of unary outputs.
 In Section \ref{sec:bimachines}, we define the notions of $k$-pebble, $k$-marble and $k$-blind bimachines, and show their equivalence with the transducer models.
-Bimachines are easier to handle in the proofs.
+Bimachines are easier to handle in the proofs, due to the fact that they avoid two-way moves.
 In Section \ref{sec:marbles}, we show that $k$-marble and $k$-pebble transducers are equivalent.
 Finally, we solve in Section \ref{sec:blind} the class membership problem from $1$-pebble to $1$-blind.
 Due to space constraints, several proofs are sketched in the main paper, and we focus on the most significant lemmas and characterizations.